Aeroluna/LunaCoopMod/README.md

   - Can remove Seeker Missile, Parasitic Bomb, and Irradiate.

 *I come to cleanse this land.* A niche ability that helps Raynor against spellcasters.
 Is also a powerful tool against the Black Death mutation.
 Gives Medics more depth than just an a-move unit.

+- Added Cellular Reactor upgrade, which gives Medics full starting energy.

+Anyone who has played P1 knows how painful it is to get energy on these things.

 - Buffed Ignite Afterburners to additionally increase acceleration by 1000.
 - Removed the random delay on Battlecruiser weapons.